Silverfeelin/Starbound-Wardrobe/README.md

 # Starbound Wardrobe

-Starbound Wardrobe is a mod that uses [Quickbar Mini][qbm] to add an easily accesible interface that you can use to dress up your character.
+Starbound Wardrobe is a mod that uses Stardust Core Lite (or [Quickbar Mini][qbm]) to add an easily accessible interface that you can use to dress up your character.

 In the interface you can select any clothing available in the game.
 A character preview will show you exactly what the items look like on your character, and you can directly spawn or equip your outfit.
 Have mods installed?
 There might be an [add-on](#add-ons) available for the Wardrobe!